openshift/enhancements/enhancements/authentication/direct-external-oidc-provider.md

 In case an external OIDC provider is configured for authentication, then these controllers and resources are neither useful nor relevant.
 Therefore, the operator must watch the Authentication CR, and when it detects a valid external OIDC provider configuration, it must turn its controllers into a state where they remove the state/resources they otherwise push to the cluster.
 The operator will not be monitoring the oauth-server and oauth-apiserver any longer, however it must monitor the external OIDC provider for reachability and health, and advertise the result in its status; it must either adapt the functionality of its monitoring controllers or use a new controller for that.

-Note that the operator must first validate the new provider configuration before proceeding with the deactivation of the built-in OAuth stack.
+Note that the operator must first make sure that the rollout of the new provider configuration has been completed successfully before proceeding with the deactivation of the built-in OAuth stack.
 Also, in case the authentication configuration gets changed back to the built-in OAuth server, the operator must revert these changes and bring its operands and relevant resources back to the original state of affairs.

 #### console-operator